 \section{Computational Examples}

-KNN is a general framework for the adaptive activation functions where any combination of activation functions can be chosen.
+The KNN is a general framework for the adaptive activation functions where any combination of activation functions can be chosen.
 Thus, there is no unique way to choose these activation functions.
-In this regard, we propose the \textit{Rowdy activation functions} and the we refer to the corresponding KNN network as \textit{Rowdy-Net} (a network with Rowdy activation functions).
-In the Rowdy network, we choose $\{\phi_1\}$ to be any standard activation function such as ReLU, tanh, ELU, sine, Swish, Softplus etc, and the remaining $\{\phi_k\}_{k=2}^K$ activation functions are chosen as
+In this regard, we propose the \textit{Rowdy activation functions} and we refer to the corresponding KNN as \textit{Rowdy-Net} (a neural network with Rowdy activation functions).
+In the Rowdy network, we choose $\{\phi_1\}$ to be any standard activation function such as ReLU, tanh, ELU, sine, Swish, Softplus etc., and the remaining $\{\phi_k\}_{k=2}^K$ activation functions are chosen as

 where $n \geq 1$ is the fixed positive number acting as scaling factor.
-This specific choice of the activation function with scaling factor is motivated by the work of Jagtap et al. \cite{jagtap2019adaptive, jagtap2020locally}.
 The word `\textit{Rowdy}' means highly fluctuating/irregular/noisy, which is used to signify the $\{\phi_k\}_{k=2}^K$ activation functions.
-The purpose of choosing such fluctuating terms is to inject bounded but highly non-monotonic, noisy effects to remove the saturation regions of the output of each layer.
+Figure \ref{fig:RowdyAF} shows the Rowdy ReLU activation functions with $n=1$ for different $K$ terms.
+The purpose of choosing such fluctuating terms is to inject bounded but highly non-monotonic, noisy effects to remove the saturation regions from the output of each layer in the network.
 On similar grounds, Gulcehre et al. \cite{gulcehre2016noisy} proposed noisy activation functions by adding random noise.
 Similarly, Lee et al. \cite{lee2019probact} proposed probabilistic activation functions for deep neural networks.